irvansemestanya/vandeput.github.io/so-good.md

 ## 2. Be So Good They Can't Ignore You

-Rather than asking what the job will offer you, ask yourself what you can offer (the career capital), is it rare and valuable skills?
+Rather than asking what the job will offer you, ask yourself what you can offer (the career capital), do you have the rare and valuable skills?

 Job that doesn't allow you to use the craftman mindset: